District-III-FRC-5338/5338-2013-main/README.md

 Team 5338 District III Robot Code
 =================================

-The C++ source for the robot code which implements teleop and autonomous
+The C++ source for the robot code which implements a safe teleop with an override.

 Autonomus
 =========
-No Autonomous code is currently implemented
+Autonomous Code is omitted since public demos will not use an autonomous.

 Teleop Controls
 ===============